 Retrospectus is an online tool to give and receive feedback among team members.
 It helps you visualize what made participants happy, confused or sad.
 There is an unlimited free version with limited features up to 3 teams members.
 You have to login with another id (github, google, facebook or twitter).

 TeamRetro is an enterprise-ready online agile retrospective meeting tool for agile coaches, scrum-masters and teams.
 Retrospectives can follow multiple formats (Start Stop Continue, Anchors & Engines, Starfish, Mad Sad Glad, 4Ls).
-It offers many different ways to invite members to retrospectives.
+It offers multiple ways to invite members to retrospectives.
 All your actions are created in a single list that you can track from meeting to meeting.
 Team members get a gentle reminder before actions are due.
 Tick off completed tasks and show some love at your next retro.
 The trial period is based on 3 retrospectives.